-As part of the health registration process, the U.S. exporter or Venezuelan importer must submit samples (no more than three) of each product or model for which a registration is being sought to MINSALUD's previously designated and accredited Venezuelan laboratory.
-Samples without commercial value should meet the following requirements in order to obtain exemption from the payment of import duties and value added tax:
+As part of the health registration process, the U.S. exporter or Venezuelan importer must submit samples (no more than three) of each product or model for which registration is being sought to MINSALUD's previously designated and accredited Venezuelan laboratory.
+Samples without commercial value should meet the following requirements to obtain an exemption from the payment of import duties and value-added tax:

-- Sender needs to be the producer of the product, its representative, or the authorized exporter - The addressee shall be a company or an importer with experience in this activity - All documentation (commercial invoices, transportation invoices or others) shall contain annotations demonstrating that the products are samples without commercial value - Samples should be identified as having no commercial value.
-It is advisable to mark the package with the following wording "Muestras sin valor commercial para su registro en el Ministerio de Salud" (samples without commercial value for registration with the Ministry of Health)
+- The sender must be the product's manufacturer, representative, or authorized exporter. - The addressee shall be a company or an importer with experience in this activity. - All documentation (commercial invoices, transportation invoices, or others) shall contain annotations demonstrating that the products are samples without commercial value. - Samples should be identified as having no commercial value.
+It is advisable to mark the package with the following wording "Muestras sin valor commercial para su registro en el Ministerio de Salud" (samples without commercial value for registration with the Ministry of Health).